lcmd-epfl/EquiReact/README.md

 To optimize hyperparameters, a sweep can be run with `wandb` using `sweep.py`.

+Note that these files currently run on the three datasets studied in the paper (Cyclo-23-TS, GDB7-22-TS and Proparg-21-TS) with corresponding dataloaders in `process/dataloader_<dataset>.py`.
+To run on a different dataset, a dataloader needs to be written and the train code slightly modified to handle the new set.

 ## Baselines
 To run the baselines CGR and SLATM$_d$, the former on GPU and the latter on CPU, two additional installation files are provided (TODO).